HighPoint/opencv-background-removal-on-aws-lambda/README.md

 &nbsp;

 2) Navigate to S3.
-You should see a bucket named "opencv-demo-xxxxxxxx", where "xxxxxxxx" is the unique stack identifier from CloudFormation.
+You should see a bucket named "mask-rcnn-demo-xxxxxxxx", where "xxxxxxxx" is the unique stack identifier from CloudFormation.
 Open this bucket.
 You will see an "index.html" file.
 Open this file.
 This webpage will appear:

 ![OpenCV Object Detection Screen Shot](read-me-images/OpenCVScreenShot.png?raw=true)